Raptors beat Warriors in landmark NBA Finals opener

 Playing in front of a raucous crowd that included two-time Masters champion Bubba Watson, the Raptors used a bevy of early three-pointers to take control and while the Warriors did well to keep it close Toronto closed the half on a wild 19-8 run.

-“I love it because the one thing that we must do in this series that we need to do is go for it, and that just showed our no hesitancy, confidence, and willing to just kind of go for it,” Nurse said about the early slew of three-point attempts.
+“I love it because the one thing that we must do in this series that we need to do is go for it, and that just showed our no hesitancy, confidence, and willing to just kind of go for it,” Raptors coach Nick Nurse said about the early slew of three-point attempts.

+For the Warriors, who were playing without injured Kevin Durant, the loss snapped a streak of 12 consecutive Game One victories and so puts them in an unfamiliar position.

+But there was no sense of panic in the team and Curry said he felt good about the vibe in the Warriors locker-room in terms of everybody focusing on what they need to do differently for Game Two.

 Game Two of the best-of-seven championship series in on Sunday in Toronto.